by Ashley Lateef

 "Dancing in the Street" became one of Motown's signature songs.
 The song highlighted the concept of having a good time in whatever city the listener lived.

-Ooh Child By Five Stairsteps
+Ooh Child By The Five Stairsteps

 The 1970 single recorded by Chicago soul family group the Five Stairsteps became their signature song.
 The song's uplifting message helped it to become popular among pop and rhythm and blues audiences when it was released.